DaveBitter/graduation_internship/end_report.md

 #### How does ViriCiti ensures that everyone is up to date with the latest projects and techniques?

 ViriCiti does four things to achieve this.
 Every morning the development team holds a standup meeting.
 Day to day stuff gets told here and is discussed.
-For longer or bigger discussions ViriCiti hold a developer update each monday afternoon.
-This is basically a very lengthy standup where developers can go into more detail with eachother.
+For longer or bigger discussions ViriCiti holds a developer update each monday afternoon.
+This is basically a very lengthy standup where developers can go into more detail with each other.
 Once every few months ViriCiti holds a tech update.
 During this update developers get the chance to introduce the team to give a presentation to one another about new frameworks or techniques.
 Every month ViriCiti, Cohere and Livetech also hold a TN-update.
 During this update, all the companies under Transitions Now give updates on how things are going with the company.
 This is a great way to inform different departments on the matters of company growth, sales, marketing, development and more.

 ### Observation assignment #2